jenananthan/wso2-projects-creator/README.md

 # wso2-projects-creator

-This tool will help to create wso2 developer studio ESB, REG , DSS and CAPP project in a minute.
+This tool will help to create wso2 developer studio ESB, REG , DSS and CAPP project as multi maven project in a minute.

-1. Create the project structure
-2. Open in developer studio and use
+This tool allows to create environment specific composite apps where environment specific configs e.g endpoints and test artifacts can be configured.

+Once project structure is created , it can be simply opened in wso2 developer studio (user option import as existing wso2 projects in eclipse) and artifacts can be created as per the requirement.

+**Please note that without any artifacts created maven build will fail for projects.**

 # Development Guide
 ###### Prerequisites